SeisSol/SeisSol/Documentation/workload-partitioning.rst

 *exponential* combined with *communication approximation* or  *communication approximation + minimum messaging* for CPUs.
 Even though *communication approximation + balanced messaging* may provide a slight performance boost for the GPU in general, the results depend massively on the mesh, the problem size and the hardware and can often degrade the performance, therefore we recommend the *naive* and *exponential-balanced* (as memory of the GPUs are often limited).

+Due to limitations to implementation, for  *communication approximation + minimum messaging* and *communication approximation + balanced messaging* that are implemented on top of *exponential balanced* the user must chose the right edge weight models *communication approximation + balanced messaging* (2) or *Ccommunication approximation + minimum messaging* respectively instead of *communication approximation*.
+There are runtime checks to ensure correct combinations of strategies are used.